 When an operator requests and is granted confidential (tight hole) status for a well, it restricts our ability to release information about the well.
 Section 43-02-03-31 of the North Dakota Administrative Code states in part:

-All information furnished to the director on new permits, except the operator name, well
+All information furnished to the director on permits, except the operator name, well

-name, location, spacing or drilling unit description, spud date, rig contractor, and any production
+name, location, permit date, confidentiality period, spacing or drilling unit description, spud date,

-runs, shall be kept confidential for not more than six months if requested by the operator in
+injection well, shall be kept confidential for not more than six months if requested by the

-written request is received, whichever is earlier.
-If the written request accompanies the
+the date the written request is received, whichever is earlier.
+If the written request accompanies

 period shall commence on the date the well is spudded.